Devilbinder/PIC_Microcontroller_C_Programming_PIC18F4520/README.md

 This is the supporting repository for the PIC Microcontroller Programming video series.

-This is the unified reposatory for all the PIC Microcontroller tutorial examples.
+This is the unified repository for all the PIC Microcontroller tutorial examples.

 # *Video playlist*